craig8196/the-river-protocol/README.md

 * Connectionless

 TRP suffers from:
-* Yeah, you still need another protocol on top
+* Protocol details handled in user process (extra context switching)

-**WARNINGS:**
+* Needs another protocol on top, but that is also part of the design

-* This code is experimental and may have flaws.
+## WARNINGS
-* I'm starting to think that my structures are too deeply nested;
+* This code is experimental and may have flaws
-  but it may be worth it to provide proper programming abstractions.
+* Currently in pre-release and will not follow semantic versioning until release v1.0.0
-* I know state machines can be ugly, but it's how I kept my sanity.
+* This code is mostly intended as a proof-of-concept and reference implementation to document algorithms and outline pitfalls (NOT for performance)
-* Currently in pre-release and will not follow semantic versioning until release v1.0.0.
+* The original author is not a security expert
-* The original author is not a security expert.
+* Constructive criticism is welcome
-* Constructive criticism is welcome (if you're gonna complain, have a solution ready).
+  (if you're gonna complain detail the problem thoroughly and have a solution ready if possible)

 ## Features